 Although dialectical behavior therapy was developed originally to treat borderline personality disorder, research has shown it to be effective in treating other disorders and mental health problems that threaten a person’s safety, relationships, work, and emotional well-being such as:

 - Binge-eating disorder

 Choosing a Type of Therapy:

 No matter what type of therapy a therapist uses it is crucial to determine what fits an individual’s personality and their presenting symptoms.
-It is also important to ensure that the therapist utilizing DBT is qualified.
-Qualification should include their background, education, certification, licensing, and their areas of expertise.
-Change does not happen over night and is not one sided.
-An individual must put the work in with their therapist in order to make changes that they are seeking.
-The psychotherapist’s job is not to “fix” the individual or make unpleasant situations go away.
+Change does not happen overnight and is not one-sided.
 DBT therapy provides individuals with the skills to regulate emotions, tolerate distress and negative emotions, be mindful and present in the given moment, and communicate and interact effectively with others.